 Know the Art of Celebrity

-So, what is business marketing?
-It is often the most misunderstood part of running a business for freelancers, consultants, contractors and micro business / small business owners that have passion and skills in a particular field other than running a business.
-For the amateur (and temporary business proprietor), business marketing is often mistaken as business advertising.
-However, advertising is but a small part of marketing.
+What is business marketing?
+Often this is the most misunderstood part of running a business for freelancers, consultants, contractors and micro business / small business owners that have passion and skills in a particular field, but not necessarily in running a business.
+For those new to this arena, business marketing is often mistaken as business advertising, however, advertising is but a small part of marketing.

 Marketing in totality is one of the more important parts of running a business.
-It is the leading edge of success: without it, there is little prospect of generating the initial and the repeat business.
-Business marketing is an integral part of the business, which is multifaceted and varied, but always aligned with the business's principles and goals.
+It is the leading edge of success: without it, there is little prospect of generating the initial and repeat business.
+Business marketing is multifaceted and varied, but always aligned with the business's principles and goals.

-There is much literature available on how to formally structure and implement a marketing plan, some of it even in other blogs here on HirePulse, so this article will look only primarily at the "celebrity" aspect of business marketing.
-Marketing is, in effect, the process of promoting of your business to attract customers before your competitors do.
+There is never ending literature available on how to formally structure and implement a marketing plan, some of it in blogs here on HirePulse, so this article will look only primarily at the "celebrity" aspect of business marketing.
+Marketing is, in effect, the total activities involved in the process of promoting of your business to attract customers before your competitors do.
 If your customers do not know about you, or what you do, or want in some way to be associated with your business, then they will not come to you.
-This will not be achieved by just "placing a few ads".
+This will not be achieved by just "placing a few random ads".

 Get Out There – Be Involved